sf-inc/xp_storage/README.md

 # XP Storage

-A mod that lets you store your experience into an item!
+A mod that lets you store your experience in multiple ways!

 Based on [XP Tome](https://www.curseforge.com/minecraft/mc-mods/xp-tome) (itself based on [XP Book](https://www.curseforge.com/minecraft/mc-mods/xp-book)).
 Not a port from Forge!
 This mod is fully rewritten